Variational Thermal State Preparation on Digital Quantum Processors Assisted by Matrix Product States: MPS-assisted variational algorithm

 \subsection{Efficient free energy evaluation with MPS}

 To tackle this challenge, we propose to leverage \gls{mps} to classically approximate the state of the parameterized quantum circuit, which serves as the purified Gibbs state.
 Generally speaking, purification embeds the mixed state $\rho$ into a pure state $\ket{\psi}$ on an enlarged Hilbert space, with $\rho = \Tr_{\text{anc}} \op{\psi}$, where the ancilla qubits are traced out. \gls{mps} is a tensor network that introduces a low-rank approximation of quantum states, allowing for efficient representation and manipulation of them~\cite{orusPracticalIntroductionTensor2014}.
 A clear advantage of \gls{mps} is that the number of parameters scales just linearly with the system size, in contrast to a general quantum state, which scales exponentially.
 Therefore, by parameterizing $\ket{\psi}$ as an \gls{mps}, we compute $E(\rho)$ and $S(\rho)$ classically, avoiding costly quantum measurements and state tomography for the entropy estimation.
 Specifically, after tracing out the ancilla qubits, the resulting mixed state $\rho$ is represented as a \gls{mpo}, from which the energy can be computed by representing the Hamiltonian as another \gls{mpo} and contracting it with $\rho$.
-The von Neumann entropy is computed by performing a \gls{svd} on the \gls{mpo} representation of $\rho$, which yields the Schmidt coefficients.
-The von Neumann entropy can then be computed as
+The von Neumann entropy is computed by first taking the Schmidt decomposition of the pure state $|\psi\rangle$ across the physical-ancilla bipartition:

+Then when we trace out the ancilla qubits to get $\rho$, the resulting eigenvalues are precisely the squared Schmidt coefficients, $p_i = \lambda_i^2$.
+Therefore, von Neumann entropy of the system can then be computed as
-where $\lambda_i$ are the Schmidt coefficients obtained from the \gls{svd}.

 This allows us to scale up the Gibbs state preparation due to the efficiency of \gls{mps} representation and computation.